Fields

 Auto-initialize to date of ancestor day node

-Applicable to Date fields only.
-Adds the date that corresponds to an ancestor #day node that a node with this field would be owned by.
+Only available on Date fields.
+Adds the date that corresponds to an ancestor day node that a node with this field would be owned by.

 Auto-initialize to current user